mgoellnitz/trackdown/README.md

     refs #GITLAB issues exports should at least be usable up to 100 issues

-## GOGS and gitea offline mirror (in progress)
+## GITHUB offline mirror (in progress)

 *nth*

-Trackdown should be capable of translating [gogs][gogs] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+Trackdown should be capable of translating [GitHub][github] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
-This also adds [gitea][gitea] and has a public instance at [Pikacode][pikacode], which can be used as a default.

- Martin Goellnitz  / Sat Dec 3 02:56:16 2016 [e438fa86d8f6d112565899dcbfec466001ea13b4](https://github.com/mgoellnitz/trackdown/commit/e438fa86d8f6d112565899dcbfec466001ea13b4)

-    refs #GOGS support initiated with reasonable output in the first step

- Martin Goellnitz  / Sat Dec 3 03:03:44 2016 [58a55bc60edc6b451722b6d96b7c598ff8a39522](https://github.com/mgoellnitz/trackdown/commit/58a55bc60edc6b451722b6d96b7c598ff8a39522)
+ Martin Goellnitz  / Sun Nov 13 21:19:35 2016 [35a52a9d751029ac5cbc3730ea28a3fc682663ce](https://github.com/mgoellnitz/trackdown/commit/35a52a9d751029ac5cbc3730ea28a3fc682663ce)

-    refs #GOGS related commands missed their documentation
+    refs #GITHUB mirroring in its first incarnation of yet another mirror type

 ## REDMINE offline mirror (in progress)